The Irishman: Plot

 Despite his parole terms, Hoffa undertakes a plan to reclaim his power atop the Teamsters.
-Hoffa's growing disrespect for other Teamster leaders and his intention to separate the union from the Mafia begin to worry Russell.
-During a dinner in Sheeran's honor in October 1973, Russell tells Sheeran to confront Hoffa and warn him that the heads of the crime families are displeased with his behavior.
+His growing disrespect for other Teamster leaders and his intention to separate the union from the Mafia begin to worry Russell.
+During a dinner in Sheeran's honor in October 1973, Russell pleads with Sheeran to confront Hoffa and warn him that the heads of the crime families are displeased with his behavior.
 Hoffa then informs Sheeran that he "knows things" that Russell and the dons of other families are unaware of and claims that what he knows makes him untouchable, for if anything ever happened to him, they would all end up in prison.

-In 1975, while on their way to the wedding of Bill's daughter, Russell tells Sheeran that the dons have become fed up with Hoffa and have sanctioned his murder.
-Reluctantly, Russell informs Sheeran that he has been chosen as the triggerman, knowing he might otherwise try to warn or save Hoffa.
+In 1975, while on their way to the wedding of Bill's daughter, Russell reluctantly informs Sheeran that the dons have become fed up with Hoffa and have sanctioned his murder.
+Russell further informs Sheeran that he must serve as the triggerman, knowing he might otherwise try to warn or save Hoffa.
 The two drive to a private airport where Sheeran boards a plane to Detroit.

-Hoffa, who had scheduled a meeting at a local restaurant with Tony Pro and Anthony Giacalone, is surprised to see Sheeran arrive late with Hoffa's unsuspecting foster son Chuckie O'Brien and loan shark Sally Bugs.
-They advise Hoffa that the meeting was moved to a house where Tony Pro and Russell are waiting to drive him over there.
-Entering the house, Hoffa finds it empty and realizes that he has been set up.
-He turns around to leave, at which point Sheeran shoots him dead at point-blank range and leaves the gun atop his body by the entrance.
+Hoffa, who had scheduled a meeting at a local restaurant with Tony Pro and Anthony Giacalone, is surprised to see Sheeran arriving late, with Hoffa's unsuspecting foster son Chuckie O'Brien and loan shark Sally Bugs.
+They tell Hoffa the meeting was moved to a house where Tony Pro and Russell are waiting, so Sheeran is to drive him over there.
+Entering the house, Hoffa realizes it is empty and that he has been set up.
+He turns around to leave, at which point Sheeran shoots him dead at point-blank range and leaves the gun on his body by the entrance.
 After Sheeran departs, two other mobsters wrap up the body and cremate it in secret.

-After invoking their Fifth Amendment rights in a grand jury investigation into Hoffa's disappearance, Sheeran, Russell, Tony Pro, and others are eventually convicted on various charges unrelated to Hoffa's murder.
-One by one, the elderly gangsters die in prison.
+Invoking their Fifth Amendment rights in a grand jury investigation into Hoffa's disappearance, Sheeran, Russell, Tony Pro, and others are eventually convicted and incarcerated on various charges unrelated to Hoffa's murder; all but Sheeran die in prison.

 Sheeran is eventually released and placed in a nursing home.
-He tries to reconcile with his alienated daughters, but Peggy, suspecting his involvement in Hoffa's disappearance, has since severed all contact with him.
-Sheeran begins seeing a Catholic priest assigned to the nursing home who gives him absolution for the crimes he committed over his lifetime, though Sheeran shows little remorse – aside from his killing of Hoffa.
-As the priest leaves, Sheeran asks him to leave the door slightly ajar, emulating one of Hoffa's habits.
+He tries to reconcile with his alienated daughters.
+Peggy, however, suspecting his involvement in Hoffa's disappearance, has since severed all contact with him.
+Sheeran begins seeing a Catholic priest assigned to the nursing home, who assures him an overall absolution for whatever crimes committed or denied over his lifetime.
+As the priest leaves, Sheeran asks him to leave the door slightly ajar, emulating one of Hoffa's safety habits.